Ultimate productivity is what we’re all aiming at – but how do we increase productivity to get that sweet spot when we can do more in less time?

 10. Set rewards

 Why?
 Imagine a horse running after a carrot strapped to his head, just a little out of reach.
-The horse may run and run, eyes fixated on the carrot, but he’ll never reach it – so how long will he feel inspired to run after it, until he quits the race?
+The horse may run and run, eyes fixated on the carrot, but he’ll never reach it – so how long will he feel motivated to run after it, until he quits the race?

 The same goes for people – unless you allow yourself a reward during a long race to success, chances are you won’t stay interested long enough to reach the finish line.
 Small rewards when you reach milestones, such as an evening out with friends, are a welcome boost to your determination and a nice battery-charge for your productivity.